 2. People with Parkinson’s can have a good quality life.

 There is no one-size-fits-all treatment approach when it comes to PD.
 While medication is the most common treatment, surgical therapy and lifestyle modifications, like rest and exercise, help manage the disease.
 Shop around until you find what works best.
-Find your perfect support group, therapist, exercise class and complementary therapy.
+Find your ideal support group, therapist, exercise class and complementary therapy.

 3. No two people have the same exact symptoms.